-This "interactive multimedia CD player" was mainly manufactured by Philips, although a few other vendors produced their own versions.
-The CD-i (short for "Compact Disc Interactive") was truly an odd system that never gained a foothold in the home electronics market.
-Initially it focused on self-improvement, CD-video, and educational titles, but later attempted to tap into the more-lucrative video game market.
-Like so many other early CD-based systems (including the 3DO), the system's game library specialized in full-motion video titles with limited play value.
-There aren't many worthwhile games for the CD-i, and you could argue that there are none at all.
-Probably the most notable titles were a Mario platformer and three Zelda adventures.
-How Philips managed to secure these respectable licenses from Nintendo is a mystery, but even those were mediocre and are best left forgotten.
+This "interactive multimedia CD player" was primarily a Philips product, although a few other vendors produced their own versions.
+The CD-i (short for "Compact Disc Interactive") was an odd system that never gained a foothold in the home electronics market.
+Initially it focused on self-improvement, CD-video, and educational titles, but later attempted to focus more on the lucrative game market.

 Console design: D-.
 The Philips CD-i console looks like a typical component-sized compact disk player with a single controller port on the front.
-While huge in size and seriously heavy, it's an otherwise uninteresting machine.
+Huge in size and very heavy, it's an otherwise uninteresting machine.
 A second controller port is inexplicably located on the back of the unit.
 The system comes with a wireless remote and also supports a high-quality S-video output.

 Console durability: C. These systems are heavy and durable.
 Most older CD players are susceptible to some degree of read problems after heavy use, but fortunately, CD-i systems are not prone to heavy use.